makrai/notes/ladhak2010-benchmark-crossling-summ.md

     to address the problem of repetitions in the generated summary
   * Chen and Bansal (2018) takes a two stage approach to abstractive summ by
     * extractor to select salient sentences from the articles, and an
-    * abstractor to rewrite the sentences selected by the extractor.
-They
+    * abstractor to rewrite the sentences selected by the extractor
-    * further train the extractor and abstractor end-to-end with a policy-gradient method, using ROUGE-L F1 as the reward function.
-Recently,
+    * further train the extractor and abstractor end-to-end with a policy-gradient method, using ROUGE-L F1 as the reward function
-  * pre-trained language models have achieved the SOTA results in abstractv summ (Lewis+ 2019b; Liu and Lapata, 2019; Song+ 2020).
-Therefore,
+  * pre-trained language models have achieved the SOTA results in abstractv summ (Lewis+ 2019b; Liu and Lapata, 2019; Song+ 2020)
     * we use mBART (Liu+ 2020) for all the baselines and our direct cross-lingual models

 ## Cross-lingual Abstractive Summarization

 * Wan+ (2010) proposes summarize-then-translate and translate-then-summarize as
-  * summarize-then-translate is preferable because it is
+  * summarize-then-translate is
     * computationally less expensive since it translates the summary rather than
-    * less prone to error propagation from translation systems.
-As we show in
+    * less prone to error propagation from translation systems
-    * hE, requires a large amount of training data in the source language to build an effective summarization system.
-On the other hand,
+    * hE, requires a large amount of training data in the low-rsc language to build an effective summarization system
   * translate-then-summarize approach relies on having an accurate translation system and a large amount of summarization training data in the target
+* both
-* both widely used
+  * widely used
     * translate-then-summarize (Leuski+ 2003) and
     * summarize-then-translate (Lim+ 2004; Orăsan and Chiorean, 2008; Wan+ 2010)
   * prone to error propagation
 * Ouyang+ (2019): a variant of translate-then-summarize to cross-lingual summ
   * doing a round-trip translation of English articles through the source lang